logo

 • Top-of-the-line option: Seneca V, especially with Garmin avionics

-• Flying in the mountains or on longer trips?
-Go turbo—skip the Seneca I
+• Flying in the mountains or on longer trips: Go turbo and skip the Seneca I

 Looking to buy a Piper Seneca?